snipem/commute-tube/README.md

 #### Mounting the USB pen

-In earlier versions commute-tube brang it's own functionality for mounting and unmounting USB pens, I've found this behaviour rather unreliable compared to native `mount mountpoint` and `umount mountpoint` commands of the system.
-You'll be better of runnign something like:
+In earlier versions commute-tube brought it's own functionality for mounting and unmounting USB pens, I have found this behaviour rather unreliable compared to native `mount mountpoint` and `umount mountpoint` commands of the system.
+You will be better of running something like:

     mount mountpoint &&
     commute-tube